 Now 55, Gallagher prefers to look ahead.
 He isn’t nostalgic, though he does marvel that Oasis’ landmark debut album, Definitely Maybe, turns 30 next year.
 He has his doubts, however, if Oasis could succeed in 2023.
 “We were controversial at the time,” he says.
 “Imagine how controversial we’d be now?
 We’d be canceled after the first rehearsal.”

-Ahead of the June 2 arrival of Council Skies, Gallagher sat down with us for a wide-ranging interview about the album, a new Oasis discovery, AI, and the heartfelt plea from the 1975’s Matty Healy for he and his brother to finally reunite.
+Ahead of the June 2 arrival of Council Skies, Gallagher spoke with us in a wide-ranging interview about the album, a new Oasis discovery, AI, and the heartfelt plea from the 1975’s Matty Healy for he and his brother to finally reunite.

 SPIN: Did you hear what Matty Healy of the 1975 said about Oasis a few months ago?